Presentation

 for this purpose.
 Other methods continue to use CurrentDB().Client()

-to create the connection; if a transaction is currently in progress, it will be returned.
+to create the connection; if a transaction is currently in progress, it will be returned instead and queries will be part of the ongoing transaction.

 Often, the commands update the relational SQLite database and various files inside .nt